The Power of Common Sense

 “I understand that.
 How do I go about getting that right now so that we can go in and do what we are going to do?”
 I asked.

-“Our offices are closed, so she can’t get one.”
+“Our offices are closed, so she can’t get one.” he said with a tone of finality.

 “Huh.
 Can I pay you?”
 I asked, trying to diffuse the situation.